 Louise Ruff, a most able DivWAC XII, reports a 33% increase in women's membership for the past year and the list of activity participation by the girls in Division XII is somewhat overwhelming.
-For four out of five co-ed Flotillas this accomplishment is envious..., Lenore Roush, a dedicated DivWAC V, has had 100% reporting by the FloWACs of all ten co-ed Flotillas.
+For four out of five co-ed Flotillas this accomplishment is envious. . . .
+Lenore Roush, a dedicated DivWAC V, has had 100% reporting by the FloWACs of all ten co-ed Flotillas.
 A grand total of 100 gal Auxiliarists in the Division speaks for the ladies efforts in Membership Growth and Retention....
 Carol Kolb, a busy and active DivWAC IV, has reported that almost 50% of the 50 women members in the Division are elected or appointed officers.
-28% of these gals actively participated on patrols and 28% were Courtesv Examiners last year. ...
-To conclude these outstanding achievements, here is not to discount the efforts of all the female members in the other Divisions. the RTC examination, or (b) was an to build the "four cornerstones" of this call sign during the past two years. organization to its present height.
+28% of these gals actively participated on patrols and 28% were Courtesy Examiners last year. ...
+To conclude these outstanding achievements, here is not to discount the efforts of all the female members in the other Divisions.
+Each and every one has done many small jobs which, when added up, have helped to build the "four cornerstones" of this organization to its present height.

-Now to some very interesting details. -The Women's Advisory Committee has initiated a recommendation to the National Uniform Board, through DCO Baumeister, that we girls be authorized to remove the jacket of the Summer Dress White Uniform.
+Now to some very interesting details. - The Women's Advisory Committee has initiated a recommendation to the National Uniform Board, through DCO Baumeister, that we girls be authorized to remove the jacket of the Summer Dress White Uniform.
 Many ladies have not worn this uniform in the warmer months for this very reason.
 It is hoped that this will be approved since the cooler Light Blue (Pinstripe) Uniform is unauthorized to be worn in our District after 1800 when many of our meetings are held.